 The song 'For a Friend', which is heard playing over the end credits was actually written for the real life Mark Ashton.
 It was written and performed by The Communards, whose members Jimmy Somerville and Richard Coles were both friends of Mark.

 Although Mark's political affiliation was not mentioned in the film possibly to avoid alienating viewers, a communist flag can be seen hanging from his apartment wall in the opening sequence.
-In the movie, he also gets "commie" shouted at him when going on a stage at a gay bar.
+In the movie, he can be seen wearing red star pins on his jacket lapels, and he also gets "commie" shouted at him when going on a stage at a gay bar.

 There are cameo appearances of the real people some of the characters are based on in the Westminster Bridge scene.
-Reggie Blennerhassett and Ray Aller (played by Chris Overton and Joshua Hill), Gethin Roberts (played by Andrew Scott), Gethin's Mum (played by Olwen Medi), Mike Jackson (played by Joe Gilgun) and Ray Goodspeed (not directly portrayed in the movie but a leading light in LGSM)
+Reggie Blennerhassett and Ray Aller (played by Chris Overton and Joshua Hill), Gethin Roberts (played by Andrew Scott), Gethin's Mum (played by Olwen Medi), Mike Jackson (played by Joseph Gilgun) and Ray Goodspeed (not directly portrayed in the movie but a leading light in LGSM).

 At the time of the film's release the final remaining coal mines in the UK were closing.
 It is no longer acceptable to burn coal due to the 2008 Climate Change Act.
 The UK's last deep coal mine at Kellingley in Yorkshire closed in December 2015.